leslie-asava/Image-Steganography/README.md

 # Image-Steganography
 My implementation of steganography using Python.
 Works by modifying the two least significant bit of each pixel value in order to match the intended message.
 The resulting image looks very similar to the original making it hard to notice any change.
 Each pixel stores one character.
-I reserved first 12 pixels (96 bytes) to store image width, image height and message length to help with decoding.
+I reserved the first 12 pixels (96 bytes) to store image width, image height and message length to help with decoding.

 # What is Steganography?
 Steganography is the study and practice of concealing information within objects in such a way that it deceives the viewer as if there is no information hidden within the object.
 Simply put, it is hiding information in plain sight, such that only the intended recipient would get to see it.